 | 2028 Bullish Forecast | $10 | $100,000 |

-The 2026 and 2027 targets are recovery steps, not moonshots.
+The 2026 and 2027 targets represent recovery steps.
 A move back to $2 this year mostly depends on the CLARITY Act clearing the Senate and ETF inflows continuing to build, because regulatory certainty is what brings in the institutions that have stayed on the sidelines.
 The $3 target in 2027 then assumes that demand holds and Ripple converts more of its payment partnerships into real settlement volume on the ledger.

-That $3 step is worth a closer look, because even at a $3 price, XRP would still trade below its all-time high of $3.84.
-So the first half of this climb is a recovery rather than new territory, and that’s the more grounded part of the table.
+That $3 step is worth examining, because even at a $3 price, XRP would still trade below its all-time high of $3.84 (reached in January 2018) and below its July 2025 cycle high of $3.65.
+The first half of this climb is a recovery rather than new territory, and that’s the more grounded part of the table.

-And $10 is the one that needs everything firing at once, a full risk-on cycle like 2021, with XRP capturing real share of the cross-border payments market it was built for.
+And $10 is the one that needs everything firing at once, a full risk-on cycle similar to 2021, with XRP capturing real share of the cross-border payments market it was built for.
 Each step up the table asks for one more thing to go right.

 Is Holding 10,000 XRP Still Worth It?

 What stands out most is the disconnect between adoption and price.
-Even as the XRP Ledger added $1.3 billion in tokenized assets during early in the year, XRP’s price fell 29%.
+The XRP Ledger now hosts roughly $3.68 billion in tokenized real-world assets as of early June 2026, up from under $1 billion at the start of the year.
+Even as the ledger added billions in institutional assets during the first half of the year, XRP’s price fell 53% from its January high.
 That kind of divergence is uncomfortable to hold through, but for patient investors it could be where the opportunity is: the network keeps growing underneath while the price hasn’t caught up yet.

 Final Thoughts

 For XRP holders, the next two years are key.
-The next Bitcoin halving is in April 2028, and every post-halving cycle so far has been when altcoins delivered their biggest moves.
-The specific things to track between now and then are whether the CLARITY Act reaches a full Senate floor vote, whether ETF inflows keep building, and whether Ripple’s payment partnerships turn into sustained on-chain volume.
+The next Bitcoin halving is expected in April 2028, and every post-halving cycle so far has been when altcoins delivered their biggest moves.
+The specific things to track between now and then are whether the CLARITY Act reaches a full Senate floor vote (likely by July 4, 2026), whether ETF inflows keep building, and whether Ripple’s payment partnerships turn into sustained on-chain volume.

 If those three move together, the bull forecast in the table above could become a realistic price target by 2028.
-However, if some of the catalysts fall through, XRP would likely stay stuck in its $1.30 to $1.50 range this year, capped well below its $3.84 all-time high for longer than holders would want by 2028.
+However, if the catalysts fall through, XRP would likely stay stuck in its $1.10 to $1.50 range this year, capped well below its $3.84 all-time high for longer than holders would want.